MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/experimental-channel.md

 ms.localizationpriority: medium
 ---

-# Experimental release channel for the Windows App SDK
+# Experimental channel release notes for the Windows App SDK

 > [!IMPORTANT]
 > The experimental channel is **not supported** for use in production environments, and apps that use the experimental releases cannot be published to the Microsoft Store.